 Can rewrite small programs so that all calls to scripts are in script-position.

-Some of the posted lecture notes have included lists of "what we expect you can do" at the end -- you should have all the skills listed in those sections.
+Some of the notes have included lists of "what we expect you can do" at the end -- you should have all the skills listed in those sections.

 That you're learning to think from a languages perspective.
-For example: can you figure out whether to use functions or macros, do you know what an interpreter is and how to write one, can you identify the language in a problem domain, and so on (the topics list is more complete on this point).
+Examples of what we mean by this include: can you figure out whether to use functions or macros, do you know what an interpreter is and how to write one, can you identify the language in a problem domain, and so on (the topics list is more complete on this point).
 In general, expect this exam to be a bit more conceptual than the midterm.

 Code that follows templates.
 You will lose points for code that does not follow templates.